anxkhn/azure-ai-900-exam-prep/questions.md

 Which two components can you drag onto a canvas in Azure Machine Learning designer?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1.  dataset
+A.  dataset
-2.  compute
+B.  compute
-3.  pipeline
+C.  pipeline
-4.  module
+D.  module

 **Answer(s):** A,D